rezwan-hossain/React-clicker-basic/README.md

-# basic clickig in react
+# basic clicking in react